 - 71 percent of North American executives expect revenues from foreign operations, sales and/or imports to increase.
 (Chubb, 2008, Multinational Risk Survey)

-- A critical success factor for cross boarder merger and acquisition deals is the ability to communicate information clearly and accurately in multiple languages.
+- A critical success factor for cross-border merger and acquisition deals is the ability to communicate information clearly and accurately in multiple languages.
 (Merrill Corporation, How to do Better Multinational M&A Deals, 2008)

-- Ensure that design concept is fully internationalized.
-Whether content is displayed in software UI, on a Web site, or in manuals, the product design needs to make allowances for the target market requirements.
-Displaying characters extended characters and double-byte languages, allowing room for text expansion, and insurance locale-specific functionality are all part of the design.
+- Ensure your design concept is internationalized.
+Whether content is displayed in a software interface, on a website, or in print, the product design must make allowances for the target market requirements.
+This applies equally to product design, packaging, promotion, documentation, and more.

-- Once you begin the localization process, avoid making changes to the source product.
-Changes to either the design or content bring the localization process to a halt while the change is assessed and the corrections rippled through the content.
-Remember that one change in the English can mean many, many changes to cover all the target locales.
+- Once you begin the localization process, avoid making changes to the source material.
+Changes to either the design or content ripple through the localization process in every language, causing delays and increased cost.
+A single word change in your source can mean many, many changes to cover all the target languages.